A Computational Framework for Solving Wasserstein Lagrangian Flows: Wasserstein Lagrangian Flows

-In this section, our focus will be to develop computational methods for optimizing Lagrangian action functionals on the space of (unnormalized) densities $\cP(\cX)$.\footnote{For convenience, we describe our methods using a generic space of densities $\cP(\cX)$, which may represent $\wmanifold$ or $\wfrmanifold$ depending on the choice of dynamics.} First, this approach allows one to `lift' the Lagrangian cost on the ground space $\cX$ in \cref{eq:lagr_ground_cost} to an optimal transport cost on the space of probability densities (\cref{app:lagr}, \citet{villani2009optimal} Ch.
-7, \citet{pooladian2023neural}).
-However, framing our Lagrangians as $\cL[\qm_t, \dot{\qm}_t, t]$ \textit{also} allows us to consider potential energy functionals which depend on the density and thus can not be expressed in a ground-space Lagrangian.
-In particular, we consider capturing non-local birth-death terms (as in $WFR_{\lambda}$, \cref{example:wfr}) or global information about the distribution of particles or cells (such as the entropy, \cref{example:sb}).
+\vheader In this section, we develop computational methods for optimizing Lagrangian action functionals on the space of (unnormalized) densities $\cP(\cX)$.\footnote{For convenience, we describe our methods using a generic $\cP(\cX)$ (which may {represent $\wmanifold$ or $\wfrmanifold$).}} Lagrangian actions are commonly used to define a cost function on the ground space $\cX$, which is then `lifted' to the space of densities via an optimal transport distance (\citet{villani2009optimal} Ch.
+7).

+We instead propose to formulate Lagrangians $\cL[\qm_t, \dot{\qm}_t, t]$ \textit{directly} in the density space, which includes \gls{OT} with ground-space Lagrangian costs as a special case (\cref{app:lagr}), but \textit{also} allows us to consider kinetic and potential energy functionals which depend on the density and thus cannot be expressed using a ground-space Lagrangian. {In particular, we consider kinetic energies capturing space-dependent birth-death terms (as in $WFR_{\lambda}$, \cref{example:wfr}) and potential energies capturing global information about the distribution of particles or cells (as in the \gls{SB} problem, \cref{example:sb}). }